Spanri/Spanri/README.md

 # Hi, I'm Ann! :shipit:
-Frontend Developer at SA MEDIA GROUP (Oohdesk project)
+Frontend Developer (and a little bit of a designer) at SA MEDIA GROUP (Oohdesk project)

 ## :trophy: Rating Top 5 My Favorite Technology 2021